syncfusion-content/xamarin-docs/Xamarin/Maps/ShapeType.md

 # Shape type

 This feature provide supports to draw a polygon, polyline and point icon on the map.
-We can provide input as the geo points to draw shapes in two different ways.
+We can provide input as the Geo points to draw shapes in two different ways.

     1.Drawing shapes using point collection
     2.Drawing shapes using shape file